-The following clubs may be offered at CCHS for the 2014-2015 school year:
+The following clubs may be offered at CCHS:

 FBLA - Future Business Leaders of America

 FBLA is the premier organization for students preparing for careers in business.
 It is the largest student organization in the world with more than a quarter of a million members!
 FBLA prepares students for "real world" professional experiences.
 Dues are \$15.00.